fieldtrip/website/getting_started/yokogawa.md

 ### Coregistration using forehead coils/markers

-If you used standard fiducial locations (nasion, left/right ear) for the MEG coils as well as during MR scanning (using e.g. vitamin pill) the procedure of co-registration is relatively standard after this.
+If you used standard fiducial locations (nasion, left/right ear) for the MEG coils as well as during MR scanning (using e.g., vitamin pill) the procedure of co-registration is relatively standard after this.
 However, in the following example dataset, co-registration points on the forehead were used.

 ### Aligning the MRI with the head coordinate system